For George Floyd, a complicated life and a notorious death

 “She thought that he would be the one that would bring them out of poverty and struggle,” said Travis Cains, a longtime friend.

-Floyd was a star tight end for the football team at Jack Yates High School, playing for the losing side in the 1992 state championship game at the Houston Astrodome.
+Floyd was a star tight end for the football team at Jack Yates High School, playing for the losing side in the 1992 state championship game at Texas Memorial Stadium in Austin.

 He was an atypical football player.
 “We used to call him ‘Big Friendly,’” said Cervaanz Williams, a former teammate.